-$$I = \int{-1}^{1} f(r) \,\mathrm{d}r \tag{6.98}$$
+$$I = \int{-1}^{1} f(r) \, \mathrm{d}r \tag{6.98}$$

-6. Interpolation Functions Text for General Element Formulation © The McGraw-Hill Companies, 2004 where $W_i$ are Gaussian weighting factors and $r_i$ are known as sampling points or Gauss points.
+Per the Gaussian integration procedure, the integration represented by Equation 6.98 can be approximated by where W_i are Gaussian weighting factors and r_i are known as sampling points or Gauss points.
 The weighting factors and sampling points are determined [9] to minimize error, particularly in terms of polynomial functions.
 Of particular import in finite element analysis, a polynomial of order n can be exactly integrated.
-Referring to Equation 6.99, use of m sampling points and weighting factors results in an exact value of the integral for a polynomial of order 2m - 1, if the sampling points and weighting factors are chosen in accordance with Table 6.1.
+Referring to Equation 6.99, use of m sampling points and weighting factors results in an exact value of the integral for a polynomial of order 2m-1, if the sampling points and weighting factors are chosen in accordance with Table 6.1.
 This means, for example, that a cubic polynomial can be exactly integrated by Equation 6.99, using only two sampling points and evaluating the integrand at those points, multiplying by the weighting factors, and summing the results.